manferlo81/map-number/README.md

 ### map

-*Maps a number in a range to a different range, returning a floting point number.
+*Maps a number within a given range to a different range, returning a floting point number.
 The result **WILL NOT** be limited (clamped) to the the given output range.*

-> *This is the core function and all other map function variants depend on it.*
+*This is the core function and all other map function variants depend on it.*

 ***syntax***